This article was originally written in September 2019 and was updated in December 2020 to take into account COVID-19 shifts.

-There are two trends distributors should be paying close attention to in today’s market.
+As practices continue to shift, there are two trends distributors should be paying close attention to in today’s market.
 One is understanding the role of technology, and the other is attracting and retaining talent.

-Attracting & Keeping Talent
+Attracting and Keeping Talent

 Using Technology and Data to Add Value

 Along with securing top talent, it is no secret that technology and data are driving the future, but there are pitfalls to collecting data that you will never use.
 If you are a data geek, you can never have enough data.
 But if you are a normal human being, eventually the data becomes overwhelming and you suffer from data fatigue.
 Even if you collect every piece of data under the sun, only share what your employees really need.
 Some distributors are using adjustable dashboards where leaders see the full picture, but employees only see what was necessary to their function.
 They are changeable in real time and data can be removed and added as needed, even throughout a day, week or month.
 This removes the noise of historical or non-essential at the end of a day when everyone is in crunch mode trying to get orders loaded.

 Rather than throwing money at the latest and greatest software, invest in effective technology that can collect data that will help predict customer needs, anticipate market fluctuation, and make better business decisions.